 - Famous Last Words: "So you have betrayed me, Father."

 - The Fatalist: As a contrast to his father, he is a big proponent of destiny (which may not be the same thing as fate).
-For example, he shows Anakin a future where he's a slave to the Dark Side and promises to help him avert it... by enslaving him with Dark Side powers.
+For example, he shows Anakin a future where he's a slave to the dark side and promises to help him avert it... by enslaving him with dark side powers.
 He does so because he's certain that these events are destined to bring about world peace.
 There's also this gem:"I'm sorry, Father.
 But [staying imprisoned on] this planet is not my destiny."

 - Female Angel, Male Demon: The male demon to the Daughter's female angel.

-- The Gloves Come Off: When he makes his move to take over instead of participating in his father's test he defeats and corrupts Anakin handily, charging himself on the Dark Side and using his powers in a more underhanded way.
+- The Gloves Come Off: When he makes his move to take over instead of participating in his father's test he defeats and corrupts Anakin handily, charging himself on the dark side and using his powers in a more underhanded way.

 - Glowing Eyes of Doom: His eyes glow red.

 - Greater-Scope Villain: Until he met with Anakin, he was a much bigger evil than the Sith, but never tried to influence the events of the galaxy, lived in isolation on Mortis, and Father even mentioned that the Sith were only one of many who sought to exploit his power.
 However, after Anakin defeats him and his sister, he gives in to his true nature, becomes the Arc Villain, and actively seeks to become the Big Bad by trying to escape Mortis.
 Naturally, and thankfully, it doesn't work.
-A Titan comic featured a "What If?" story in which the Son successfully escaped Mortis with Anakin, and the end result that he completely cowed and outclassed an Enemy Mine between Yoda and Palpatine, further hammering home just how dangerous this guy was.
+A Legends comic featured a "What If?" story in which the Son successfully escaped Mortis with Anakin, and the end result that he completely cowed and outclassed an Enemy Mine between Yoda and Palpatine, further hammering home just how dangerous this guy was.

 - Hair-Trigger Temper: The Son's rages come out of nowhere.
 He completely lost it in Anakin's dream when Skywalker refused to join him.
 When the Father reminded him that while the old man was dying, he was not yet dead, the Son flew into a homicidal rage, screaming hatred for his father.